awestover/thoughts/content/0stack/school tidbits.md

 $$
 - They recommend: use $Q$ which is "do ancestral sampling but with the observations fixed".

-#todo: question for me: do we really expect this to converge faster than just sampling from $P$?
+#todo: question for me: when do we expect this to converge faster than just sampling from $P$?
-Maybe could run an experiment about this with some Bayes nets.
-It seems pretty weird.
+Maybe could run an experiment about this with some Bayes nets. this seems pretty weird / magical.

 **Gibbs Sampling**
 - Repeatedly: